-A cycle path (those feeling lazy can catch the bus) takes you to UNESCO recognised Vicenza, nicknamed 'Venice of the Terra Firma' for its marvellous architecture.
-Palladio designed dozens of the city's buildings from the Basilica Palladiana in the main square to the Teatro Olimpico so there's plenty to explore.
+A cycle path (those feeling lazy can catch the bus) takes you to UNESCO-recognised Vicenza, nicknamed 'Venice of the Terra Firma' for its marvellous architecture.
+Palladio designed dozens of the city's buildings from the Basilica Palladiana in the main square to the Teatro Olimpico, so there's plenty to explore.
 On the way home you can visit the famous Villa Rotonda and its surrounding gardens.

-The Agriturismo L'Albara is situated about 1km from the centre of the tiny village of Villaganzerla in the middle of rural farming land.
-The area is known for its olive and cherry trees.
+NEARBY:The Agriturismo L'Albara is situated about 1km from the centre of the tiny village of Villaganzerla in the middle of rural farming land.
+The area is known for its vineyards.

 If you'd like to extend your trip with extra nights at the start or end, or if you'd like to arrange a stop off point en-route, then we recommend the following hotels.

 The Hotel Kette is set in the heart of Venice, a short distance from Teatro La Fenice, from via XXII marzo, the elegant shopping street, 2 minutes from piazza San Marco and only 10 minutes from Ponte di Rialto.
 So this is an excellent base for exploring the many delights Venice has in store.